19 Reasons why you Must Visit Myanmar NOW!

 To hike up the small Hpan Pu Mountain, you will need to catch a local canoe boat, pass the river and walk through a village where they grow vegetables.
 From to top of the mountain, you will have a beautiful view of the area.
 This area is pretty much disconnected from the normal road so expect a lot of surprised faces when they see you, a tourist.

 9. Burmese Cuisine Myanmar

 One of Asia’s lesser-known cuisines is the Burmese Cuisine.
 Seafood and plant-based meals served with rice are basically in every meal.
 Like its neighboring countries, spices are used to make the dish flavorful.
 These were our absolute favorite places to eat in Myanmar.

 3. Mingalaba ( Ngapali )

 10. Lush green rice fields in Hpa-An

 Imagine the Phuket region in Thailand without tourists.
-The Mergui Archipelago lies in the Andaman Sea off the coast in the deep southern tip of Myanmar.
+The Mergui Archipelago lies in the Andaman Sea off the croft in the deep south tip of Myanmar.
 At the moment, this part can only be visited by guided boat tour.

 12. Shwedagon Pagoda Yangon